kerokero5150/GrapplerMinus/README.md

 C5 470pF multilayer ceramic capacitor<BR>
 C6, C7 100pF multilayer ceramic capacitor<BR><BR>
 Option: 14pin IC socket x4, 16pin IC socket x1, 24pin or 28pin IC socket(wide)<BR><BR>
+If you want to use ICs such as 74HCXX that are not CMOS, they will probably work fine, but they are fast but leaky and should be handled with care.
+Please try at your own risk.

 ### ROMS